billder/startablog/_posts/2023/2023-01-01-another-fucking-post.md

 ---
 layout: post
-title: This Is a Fucking Post
+title: This Is a Post
 description: This is how you write a fucking post on your fucking blog.
 typora-root-url: ../../
 ---